How do I assign a quiz to an individual student or course section?

 Only the section(s) or student(s) specified in the quiz details can view the quiz.

 When using differentiated assignments with the Gradebook, the quiz appears as a column for all students, but grade cells are grayed out for students who have not been included in the quiz.
 Grades cannot be assigned for students who have not been included in the quiz, and quizzes that are not assigned to a student are not factored into overall grades.
-Differentiated assignments are also respected in Multiple Grading Periods.
+Differentiated assignments are also respected in grading periods.

 On the student grades page, students can only view quizzes that are assigned to them, either individually or as part of a course or section.

 Enter a name and description for your quiz, as well as any other quiz options .

 Assign to Section or User

 By default, Canvas will set your quiz for everyone in your course.
 To create the quiz for specific sections or users, click the Everyone remove icon , then start to type in the name of a section or user .
 Search fields are dynamic, and you can search for students by first or last name.
 When the full name appears, click the name.
 Lists are not scrollable.

 Note: You can include more than one user in the To field, such as the name of a section or student, multiple sections, or multiple students, as long as they are to be assigned the same due and availability dates .

 In the date fields, add your preferred date(s) with the following options: